-Preferred Stock - The Company filed an Amended and Restated Certificate of Incorporation in February 2019 such that the Company is authorized to issue up to 5,000,000 shares of preferred stock with a par value of \$0.0001 per share with such designations, voting and other rights and preferences as may be determined from time to time by the Company's board of directors.
-At June 30, 2019 and December 31, 2018, there were no shares of preferred stock issued or outstanding.
+Preferred Stock - The Company is authorized to issue up to 5,000,000 shares of preferred stock with a par value of \$0.0001 per share with such designations, voting and other rights and preferences as may be determined from time to time by the Company's board of directors.
+At June 30, 2020 and December 31, 2019, there were no shares of preferred stock issued or outstanding.

-Common Stock - The Company filed an Amended and Restated Certificate of Incorporation in February 2019 such that the Company is authorized to issue up to 200,000,000 shares of common stock with a par value of \$0.0001 per share.
+Common Stock - The Company is authorized to issue up to 200,000,000 shares of common stock with a par value of \$0.0001 per share.
 Holders of common stock are entitled to one vote for each share.
-At June 30, 2019 and December 31, 2018, there were 5,277,919 and 4,312,500 shares of common stock issued and outstanding, excluding 17,002,081 and -0- shares of common stock subject to possible redemption, respectively.
+At June 30, 2020 and December 31, 2019, there were 5,283,689 and 5,285,054 shares of common stock issued and outstanding, excluding 16,996,311 and 16,994,946 shares of common stock subject to possible redemption, respectively.

-Warrants - The Public Warrants will become exercisable on the later of (a) 30 days after the completion of a Business Combination or (b) February 11, 2020; provided in each case that the Company has an effective registration statement under the Securities Act covering the shares of common stock issuable upon exercise of the Public Warrants and a current prospectus relating to them is available.
+Warrants - The Public Warrants will become exercisable 30 days after the completion of a Business Combination provided that the Company has an effective registration statement under the Securities Act covering the shares of common stock issuable upon exercise of the Public Warrants and a current prospectus relating to them is available.
 Notwithstanding the foregoing, if a registration statement covering the issuance of the shares issuable upon exercise of the Public Warrants is not effective within 90 days from the closing of a Business Combination, warrant holders may, until such time as there is an effective registration statement and during any period when the Company shall have failed to maintain an effective registration statement or a current prospectus, exercise warrants on a cashless basis pursuant to an available exemption from registration under the Securities Act.
-If an exemption from registration in exchange for the warrants in the event that the Company is unable to register or qualify the shares underlying the warrants under the Securities Act or applicable state securities laws.
+If an exemption from registration is not available, holders will not be able to exercise their warrants on a cashless basis.
+In no event will the Company be required to net cash settle any warrant, or issue securities or other compensation in exchange for the warrants in the event that the Company is unable to register or qualify the shares underlying the warrants under the Securities Act or applicable state securities laws.
 In addition, any Private Warrants held by Cowen will not be exercisable more than five years from the effective date of the registration statement.
 The Public Warrants will expire five years after the completion of a Business Combination or earlier upon redemption or liquidation.